PlayFab/PlayFabGameServer/README.md

 }

 ```
-* Now you must register the mediator and view in the Main Context.
-To do this, open up MainGameServerContext located in the root of MainGameServerContext folder.
-To register a binding, find the section labeled. /* LOAD YOUR BINDINGS HERE */   What this does is binds the View to the Mediator.
+* Now you must register the mediator and view in the StrangePackage manager (MySample/MySampleManager.cs).
+To register a binding, add the following to the MapBindings method of your PackageManager.
 ```
 mediationBinder.Bind<NewExampleView>().To<NewExampleMediator>();
 ```